 The Inspectorate publishes an annual report on private water supplies in England and Wales.
 This presents information based on the updated private supply records provided to the Inspectorate by local authorities in their annual data submissions, along with other information gathered from inspectors in other ways.
-It is published each year around the end of June/ beginning of July and covers the previous calendar year.
+It is published each year in July and covers the previous calendar year.
 It includes chapters on:

 - Private water supplies water quality testing and sample results.

 - Risk management of private water supplies.

-- Research on private water supplies and collaborative work by DWI
+- Research on private water supplies and collaborative work by the Inspectorate.

 - Private water supplies case studies.

 Private water supplies are categorised as follows:

 * Local authorities may monitor supplies that serve only a single dwelling in accordance with regulation 10, but must do so if requested by the owner or occupier of the dwelling.